huntforhomesaz/cleanout2closing-site/content/pages/service-inherited-and-probate-property.md

 I coordinate their timing, access, and scope so the work matches your plan and your legal guidance.

-### Step 5 â€“ Prepare the home for the right level of sale
+### Step 5 — Prepare the home for the right level of sale

 Not every estate property needs a full makeover.
 We decide together what level of prep makes sense based on: